Condition17/fleet-services/file-service/README.md

-# Upload Service
+# File Service

-This is the Upload service
+This is the File service

 Generated with

 ```
-micro new --namespace=go.micro --type=service upload
+micro new --namespace=go.micro --type=service file-service
 ```

 ## Getting Started